martinezjf2/rails_project/notes.md

 - when submitting a new book, nothing happens, it does not save, nor it does not redirect. changed the @book to :book and it works

-- adding the link_to for a new_note within the books#show

 i want the delete button on the show.html.erb in the book#show